Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Frequently Asked Questions

-For international sales via Amazon, you need an activated seller account, a clear logistics strategy, possibly tax registrations in the target country, as well as localized product listings.
+For international sales through Amazon, you need an activated seller account, a clear logistics strategy, possibly tax registrations in the target country, as well as localized product listings.
 Amazon offers programs such as Global Selling and FBA for this purpose.

 With Amazon Global Selling, you can sell in over 20 countries, including the USA, Canada, the United Kingdom, Germany, France, Spain, Italy, Japan, and Australia.
-The choice of the right marketplace depends on your product and your target audience.
+The choice of the right marketplace depends on your product and target audience.

 Yes, in many cases.
 Once you store goods abroad or exceed a delivery threshold, VAT registration in the respective country is required.
 In the EU, the OSS procedure can be a central solution – but not for FBA storage abroad.